 Shall she be placèd in my constant soul.
 (2.6.54-59)

-At the same time, we should also point out that Bassanio makes this declaration of love right after Jessica promises to "gild [her]self / with some more ducats."
+At the same time, we should also point out that Lorenzo makes this declaration of love right after Jessica promises to "gild [her]self / with some more ducats."
 We also notice in this passage that Lorenzo says "beshrew me [evil befall me] but I love her heartily" (2.6.54).
 Clearly Lorenzo has at least some anxiety about marrying the daughter of a "faithless Jew" (2.4.41).

-This raises an important question: In a play that's chock full of anti-Semitic characters, are we supposed to read Lorenzo's willingness to marry Jessica as a signal of his progressive, open-minded attitude about race and religion?
+This raises an important question: in a play that's chock full of anti-Semitic characters, are we supposed to read Lorenzo's willingness to marry Jessica as a signal of his progressive, open-minded attitude about race and religion?
 What do you think?